lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 If you are willing to go a tiny bit deeper, in this chapter we are going to explore some interesting tips and some scary pitfalls (and how to avoid them)!

+## TODO: check if an object is Iterable or Async Iterable

+TODO: ...

 ## Node.js Readable streams are async iterables

 I don't know if you know about Node.js streams...
 Well, if you don't I strongly suggest you look into them because they are awesome!
 Did I already tell you I have [a workshop like this one entirely dedicated to Node.js streams](https://github.com/lmammino/streams-workshop)? 😇